LeetLLM

 Training signalLocal context windowsGlobal co-occurrence matrix

-ObjectivePredictive (softmax/NCE)Least squares on log co-occurrence
+ObjectivePredictive (softmax/Negative Sampling)Least squares on log co-occurrence

 Theoretical basisDistributional hypothesis via predictionExplicit matrix factorization